legends-ai/jikan/README.md

 * `fixed` -- Schedule a task at a given timestamp

 The endpoint returns a task id, which can be used to cancel a task in the future.

+## Design

+Jikan was designed to handle a small amount of tasks that can all fit in memory.
+This makes the design a lot simpler.